Good negotiators recognize the negotiating tactics and style of the other party.

 What it means: Buyers know if they limit your time for deal making, you might rush and make bigger concessions.
 This happens often in RFP processes where the buyer gives you "24 hours to respond" or something similar.

-How to respond: Sometimes buyers will try to stall or waste time so, at the end, you have to rush.
+How to respond: Sometimes buyers will try to stall or waste time, so you’ll need to rush at the end.
 Get to key business issues first so you can maximize the time you need to think and build the right offers.
+Setting and following a prepared agenda for a meeting helps.

 14. Whack Back